Ashish-khanagwal/Open-source-practice-and-resources/README.md

 # Gateway to Open Source | Best Programming Resources

 ## Agenda:rocket:
-The Community's aim from this repository is not just providing best resources/content to the community but also main focus is to <b>motivate/encourage beginner who've never contributed to Open Source, to get started with Open Source</b> in a easy way with friendy projects and with full support</p>
+The Community's aim from this repository is not just providing best resources/content but also to <b>motivate/encourage beginners who've never contributed to Open Source, and help them get started with Open Source</b> in a easy way with friendy projects and with full support</p>

 ## Share your contribution